jingelrpg/coc-vft/README.md

 _When centuries of studies
-of the laws of the ever-repeating history, to find the key of freedom for a nation and its society, lead to nothing but ever-repeating sacrifice and gruelty_
+of the laws of the ever-repeating history, to find the key of freedom for a nation and its society, lead to nothing but ever-repeating sacrifice and cruelty_

 -- _Created by **Jingël Bøltę**,
 a **#Nerdy** manifestation of **Stefan Zimmermann**_